What You Need to Know About Inventory Scanning and Tracking Warehouse Robots

 Warehouses across the country experience the same challenge of labor scarcity coupled with chart topping attrition rates.
 Finding good talent and holding on to them has never been more difficult.
 These are just some of the reasons why warehouses are embracing automation for processes that tend to be both labor intensive and have a high-level of repeatability.
 One of those highly repetitive activities includes cycle counting, this process is the focus of several solutions including automated inventory stock taking and cycle counting robots.
 Before considering an inventory tracking and auditing robot, refer to this primer to understand your options for making an educated decision on how to best use automated solutions for your warehouse cycle counting.

-What is Automated Robotic Cycle Counting?
+What is Automated Robotic Cycle Counting in the Warehouse?

 Cycle counting is a periodic inventory auditing process where a subset of inventory is counted on a rotating basis.
 Unlike traditional physical inventory counts that require halting operations, cycle counting allows for continuous operations and more frequent inventory checks.
 Inventory tracking robots represent a potential path to automate this process by having automated robots (maneuvered by AMRs) navigate the warehouse, scan barcodes or RFID tags, and record inventory data.